dominodatalab/domino-research/bridge/README.md

 `Staging` endpoint for the model with the version.
 Welcome to RegistryOps.

 To stop syncing, simply exit the container process.
-If you want to resume, re-run the same command above.
+If you want to resume, re-run the `run` command from Section 2 above.

 **Note:** Bridge deploys the *models* in MLflow (not runs).
 Models must use the MLflow [storage format](https://www.mlflow.org/docs/latest/models.html#storage-format).